 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu or hit on the toolbar.
 This option deletes all of your current work and resets ParaView back to its initial state.
 It is roughly the equivalent of restarting ParaView.